 Casting his vote, Juncker said: “I want the CSV to remain the strongest party so that we can govern for the next five years.
 If this is not the case, I will be an opposition MP.”

-Polls show the CSV is expected to lose seats in the 60-member parliament but likely to remain the country’s dominant political force.
+The CSV is expected to lose seats in the 60-member parliament but is likely to remain the country’s dominant political force.

-Though Luxembourgers deem Juncker competent to continue to steer the state, surveys show a younger generation of politicians increasingly picking up support, notably 40-year-old Liberal Party chief Xavier Bettel.
+Though voters deem Juncker competent to continue to steer the state, surveys show a younger generation of politicians increasingly picking up support, notably 40-year-old Liberal Party chief Xavier Bettel.

-Bettel and Bausch have made no secret of their hopes of forming a coalition government without Juncker’s Christian Democrats.
+Bettel and Bausch have made no secret of their hopes of forming a coalition government without Juncker’s CSV.